LasseHaslev/8ball/README.md

 ```
 # Is 8ball the coolest script ever?
 ./8ball.sh
+# Will return 'Without a doubt'. ( or another answer... )
 ```
-Will return 'Without a doubt'